 Kerley History, Family Crest & Coats of Arms

 Kerley is a name of ancient Norman origin.
 It arrived in England with the Norman Conquest of 1066.
 The Kerley family lived at Kirkley, a township in the parish of Poneteland in the county of Northumberland.
 The family name Kerley became popular in England after the Norman Conquest, when William the Conqueror gave his friends and relatives most of the land formerly owned by Anglo-Saxon aristocrats.
+An early roll lists John de Curli of England, 1199 and this source presumes the name is from Thomas de Curleio in Normandy, 1198.

 Early Origins of the Kerley family